 In 2016 the Top of the Lake Rotary Club presented Mayor Miles Atkins with the designation of Paul Harris Fellow.
 Atkins was chosen to receive this recognition in honor of his service to the Mooresville community.
 An award very special to him as his father also was a recipient of the award.

-Miles has stayed constantly involved as an advocate for numerous social and health issues.
-This includes Gun Violence Prevention, the local Special Olympics, Tourette Syndrome, Lyme Disease, Substance Abuse, affordable housing for all citizens, a broad scope of our Veterans needs, racial equality, accountable healthcare, anti-bullying, and domestic violence.
+Miles has stayed consistently involved as an advocate for numerous social and health issues.
+This includes Gun Violence Prevention, the local Special Olympics, Tourette Syndrome, Lyme Disease, Substance Abuse, Affordable Housing, a broad scope of Veterans' Needs, Racial Equality, Accountable Healthcare, Anti-Bullying, Suicide Prevention, and Domestic Violence.